 Please help the office by paying promptly.

-As long as you have paid for school lunches either weekly on a Monday, or have credit on your Pay+ account, then your child can just announce daily to the teacher whether they are having school lunch or packed lunch.
-If you have paid in advance for lunches, you will not lose this money if your child is ill, or decides to have packed lunch, the money will stay on their ‘account’ and roll onto the next week/term.
+As long as you have paid for school lunches either weekly on a Monday, or have credit on your child's ParentMail account, then your child can just announce daily to the teacher whether they are having school lunch or packed lunch.
+If you have paid in advance for lunches, you will not lose this money if your child is ill (unless they go home after 10.30am), or decides to have packed lunch, the money will stay on their ‘account’ and roll onto the next week/term.

 Please see the link for more information about school meals on our website and also how to pay for those children in Year 3 - 6 & Nursery.

-All Reception, Year 1 & 2 children currently get free school meals (at April 2019).
+All Reception, Year 1 & 2 children currently get free school meals.